timmikelj/doneiOS/README.md

 How does that work? i.e. if you add an item called "buy a car" the app tries to fetch and show an image of a car besides to-do item.
 * Using Pixabay public REST API to download image with a search term retrieved from Natural Language Recognition framework
 * Added a few unit tests to cover Realm and Natural Language Recognition

+### UX 📱
+* The app works on all iPhone and iPad sizes using auto layout
+* Text is fully accessible: it works with any system font size and resizes accordingly
+* App theme adjusts automatically with iOS light/dark mode
+* Haptic feedback on button taps
+* When all items in the list are completed success screen with confetti pops up 😀